 Use Shipping Insurance

-Even with all of these precautionary measures in place, the chance of packages theft still exists.
+Even with all of these precautionary measures in place, the chance of package theft still exists.
 This is when shipping insurance plays its part.
-Just the same as you may pay car insurance or home insurance to protect your assets in case something goes wrong, shipping insurance allows you to do the same for your parcels.
+Just as you may pay car or home insurance to protect your assets in case something goes wrong, shipping insurance allows you to do the same for your parcels.

 UPS and FedEx domestic parcels are automatically covered up to $100 against any loss or damage to the product.

-But, for e-commerce businesses that ship out expensive items like electronics and jewelry, this may be too little an amount to provide proper coverage.
+But, for e-commerce businesses that ship out expensive items like electronics and jewelry, this may be too small an amount to provide the proper coverage.

-Through a partnership with Shipsurance, Shippo users can opt to select shipping insurance at up to 50% of the cost of some parcel carriers.
-For users of the Shippo web app, you’re able to add shipping insurance to your package in one click.
+Through a partnership with XCover, Shippo users can opt to select shipping insurance at up to 50% of the cost of some parcel carriers.
+For users of the Shippo web app, you can add shipping insurance to your package in one click.